JohnathonKoster/statamic-configurable-composer-manager/README.md

 ## Changing the Composer Executable

 On certain systems it might be useful to change the Composer executable that is used.
-This can be done by modifying the `composer` configuration item:
+This can be done by modifying the `composer` configuration entry:

 ```yaml
 "composer": "composer.phar"